 ●Adhere to timelines, manage correspondence with outside vendors, and collect and submit invoices for Development projects

 ●Support the Director of Development and Associate Director of Development as needed

 ●Provide occasional support in other areas of school life as needed

 ●1-2 years’ experience in administrative role, preferably in a non-profit or educational environment

 ●Strong critical thinking and problem-solving skills

-●Resourceful self-starter with an ability to multitask in a fast-paced environment
+●Resourceful self-starter with an ability to anticipate needs and multitask in a fast-paced environment

 ●Expressed interest in learning and growing as a professional in the development and/or non-profit field